Ken Wheeler Shield results

-A game win will score two points and be added to the aggregate carried forward.
-The winning team will be the one with the most points, with any tie being resolved by the match result in the Block Phase.
+A game win will score three points and be added to the aggregate carried forward.
+The winning team will be the one with the most points, with any tie being resolved by a 3-hoop doubles play-off.

 |Eligibility||To qualify for a county the team member must either be born, reside or be

 registered with a club within that county.
 (For this tournament the county of Bedfordshire includes the